 In most pitching machine styles, spinning wheels grab the ball and throw it forward toward the batter.
-This makes a pitching machine the tool of choice during batting practice, as a machine doesn't get tired the way a real pitcher does.
+This makes a portable pitching machine the tool of choice during batting practice, as a machine doesn't get tired the way a real pitcher does.

 (In the image above, the coach holds the ball in the air so the batter can see it before it is pitched.
 The coach will then place the baseball in the chute where it will meet the spinning wheels before it is pitched to the batter)

 The most common and popular pitching machines types that exist in the market today are either wheel pitching machines or arm style pitching machines ( this includes mechanical pitching machines or those that are electrically powered).

 With a wheel style pitching machine, there is a wheel, much like a bike tire, that is constantly spinning.
 With this style of pitching machine, the ball is fed into a chute where it will touch the spinning wheel or wheels.
 The moment the baseball touches the spinning wheels, the baseball is instantly grabbed and projected forward in an accurate and fast motion, simulating a real pitch scenario.